directvt/vtm/readme.md

 ---

 vtm is a text-based desktop environment allowing remote access over tunneling protocols such as SSH.
-By hosting console applications in floating windows, vtm desktop uses binary-wise DirectVT TUI stack along with traditional plain-text ANSI/VT processing to maximize efficiency and minimize cross-platform issues.
+By hosting console applications in floating windows, vtm desktop leverages the DirectVT binary-wise TUI stack along with traditional ANSI/VT plain text processing to maximize efficiency and minimize cross-platform issues.

 # Supported platforms